ChicagoCHEC Research Fellows Program 2018

-- Two separate essays on the following topics: (1) The reasons you want to be a ChicagoCHEC Research Fellow, including a discussion of your strengths and qualifications for the program and how this fellowship experience will fit with your career plans (up to 300 words); and (2) What is something that people don’t necessarily know about you, but that you think they should? (up to 300 words).
+- Two separate essays on the following topics: (1) What are the reasons you want to be a ChicagoCHEC Research Fellow?
+Include a discussion of your strengths and qualifications for the program and how this fellowship experience will fit with your career plans (up to 300 words); and (2) What is something that people don’t necessarily know about you, but that you think they should? (up to 300 words).

 - College transcripts (unofficial transcripts are accepted).

 - Two letters of recommendation (at least one letter must be from a faculty member)